 Whatever the military’s expectations, the finance minister could not have been generous with defence allocations at a time when there are competing needs in other critical sectors.

 Unfortunately, this comes at a time when the country faces growing challenges for China, not only on the northern and eastern borders but also in the Indo-Pacific region.

-Apparently, the high is a key reason for the reduced allocation to defence.
+Apparently, the high pension budget is a key reason for the reduced allocation to defence.
 The pension outlay has been increased this year to Rs 1.38 lakh crore, up from Rs 1.19 lakh crore in FY 2022-2023, owing mainly to the announcement of the implementation of "one-rank-one-pension."
-The government seems to have anticipated the impact of pensions, which is why it the "Agniveer" scheme last year as a way of cutting the salary and pension bill of the armed forces.
+The government seems to have anticipated the impact of pensions, which is why it introduced the "Agniveer" scheme last year as a way of cutting the salary and pension bill of the armed forces.
 Yet, the services’ committed liabilities are many, and it appears unlikely there will be much left for fresh acquisitions.

-What is hardest to reconcile with the modest rise in the defence budget is the possibility of another border with China.
+What is hardest to reconcile with the modest rise in the defence budget is the possibility of another border clash with China.
 Against the backdrop of the events in Ladakh and Arunachal Pradesh, the capital allocation to the Army appears inadequate.
 While the revenue budget has increased, the forces still require modern, more sophisticated weaponry, which necessitates a larger capital allocation.
 The military, however, needs to face the uncomfortable truth that it is unable to spend its allotted share of the modernisation budget.
-The revised estimates in the budget documents for FY2022-23 that the armed forces failed to spend Rs 2,369 crore out of last year’s capital outlay of Rs 1.52 lakh crore.
+The revised estimates in the budget documents for FY2022-23 reveal that the armed forces failed to spend Rs 2,369 crore out of last year’s capital outlay of Rs 1.52 lakh crore.

 In the context of the issues the country faces on its northern border, the surrender of allotted funds is unjustifiable.